Supermodel Bella Hadid Spills Out Of Skimpy Bikini Top, Blows A Kiss In Poolside Instagram Snap

 “Where be the blunt Bella?” a second social media admirer asked, adding a heart-eyed emoji.

 With her comments section filled with cannabis jokes and a laundry list of compliments, it looks like Bella Hadid is having another wonderful day in the life of a top-tier supermodel.
-Those who follow her can’t seem to get enough, and wait with bated breath to see what she might share with them next.
+Those who follow her can’t seem to get enough and wait with bated breath to see what she might share with them next.